 In the early stages of disease, most symptoms may not present discomfort.
 By the time pain is evident, disease may be well advanced.

-Advanced gum disease, or periodontitis, results in the gum and bone around the teeth receding and contributes to tooth decay.
+Advanced gum disease, or periodontitis, results in the gum and bone around the teeth receding and contributes to tooth decay (or tooth loss).
 Managing blood glucose levels along with regular dental checks and treatment is necessary to manage this condition to avoid pain and eventual tooth loss.

 Dental health problems, particularly where infection is involved, can in turn make it more difficult to manage diabetes.
 Gum disease and diabetes can combine to increase the risk of heart disease.